- Chart

 Volatility

-VMBS exhibits moderate volatility, primarily driven by interest rate risk.
-Its volatility is generally lower than that of equity ETFs but higher than short-term bond ETFs.
+VMBS exhibits moderate volatility, primarily driven by interest rate sensitivity.
+It is less volatile than equity ETFs but more volatile than short-term government bond funds.

 Market Risk